monkeyboz/rss-feed-importer/readme.txt

 None at the moment

 == Changelog ==
-v.2.0.5 - Fixed issue with duplicate feed posts.

-v.2.0.4 - Cleaned up flow for impressions to include new impressions page on click.
-Old link to quanticpost.com server is no longer available outside of wordpress until reports and seo can be combined.

-v.2.0.3 - Fixed issue with impressions page and added ability to view on separate page.

 v.2.0.2 - Update impressions page to allow for various options that were required to clean up the impressions flow.
 It now allows viewing of impressions with updates based on scheduling.

 v.2.0.1 - Updated wordpress feed_info and feed_search issue as well as placing new monitization options and social sharing on the blogging sections.
 Should allow for better scaling later down the line.